bengagobengago

 Fee TypeAmount / Rate

-Listing Fee$0.20 USD per listing (flat fee for 4 months)
+Listing Fee$0.20 USD per listing (every 4 months or per sale)

-Transaction Fee6.5% of item price plus shipping & gift wrap
+Transaction Fee6.5% of item price + shipping + gift wrap

-Currency Conversion Fee2.5% of the sale amount (if listing currency differs from payout currency)
+Currency Conversion Fee2.5% (only if listing currency ≠ payout currency)

-Offsite Ads Fee12% or 15% of order total (only if sale came via Offsite Ad)
+Offsite Ads Fee12–15% of order (only if sale came via Offsite Ad)*

-Etsy Ads (On-site)Optional – you set a daily budget (pay-per-click)
+Etsy Ads (On-site)You set a daily budget (pay-per-click)

 As you can see, Etsy's cut isn't a single fee but a combination of several fees.
 The listing fee is a small flat charge to post each item.
 The transaction fee and payment processing fee together take the largest portion—roughly 6.5% + ~3–4% (plus a small fixed amount) of each transaction.